lecode-official/simple-ioc/README.md

 ## Acknowledgements

 [Ninject](http://www.ninject.org/) users may probably have noticed, that Simple IoC looks a lot like [Ninject](http://www.ninject.org/).
-This is actually no coincidence, this project originally was created because we were developing on a platform, where [Ninject](http://www.ninject.org/) was unavailable at the time.
+This is actually no coincidence, this project was originally created because we were developing on a platform, where [Ninject](http://www.ninject.org/) was unavailable at the time.
 Simple IoC is heavily influenced by [Ninject](http://www.ninject.org/), which is a great inversion of control container and still our personal favorite.
 Because of that we want give a big shoutout to [Nate Kohari](http://nate.io/) who is the brilliant developer behind [Ninject](http://www.ninject.org/).
 We really appreciate his great work for the community.
+Although [Ninject](http://www.ninject.org/) is a more professional and feature-complete inversion of control container, we still think that Simple IoC has its right to exist, because it was designed to be very simple and light-weight without lacking some of the most used features that [Ninject](http://www.ninject.org/) offers.

 ## Using the Project